 Amanda started her nursing career in Surrey in 1998 and qualified in 2001.
-She has work at a few different practices and also locumed for a couple of years before coming to PVG.
+She has worked at a few different practices and also locumed for a couple of years before coming to PVG.

-In 2007 she was fortunate enough to take some time off from work and travel to Zimbabwe where she worked with a team at Antelope park on the rehabilitation and conservation of lions.
+In 2007 she was fortunate enough to take some time off from work and travel to Zimbabwe, where she worked with a team at an Antelope park on the rehabilitation and conservation of lions.

 She joined PVG in 2009 and has since been promoted to Deputy Head Nurse.